Legal status of ‘Dreamers’ comes down to arcane, procedural case at Supreme Court

 A quick reality check: The Supreme Court will not be deciding this week whether illegal immigrant “Dreamers” deserve a chance at legal status in the U.S.

-The justices also won’t be deciding whether President Obama was right when he originally said he didn’t have the power to grant a deportation amnesty to hundreds of thousands of Dreamers, nor whether he was right later when he did so anyway, through what became known as DACA.
+The justices also won’t be deciding whether President Barack Obama was right when he originally said he didn’t have the power to grant a deportation amnesty to hundreds of thousands of Dreamers, nor whether he was right later when he did so anyway, through what became known as DACA.

 They likely won’t even decide whether President Trump had the power to cancel the program in 2017, when he announced a lengthy phaseout.